demystifyfp/FsToolkit.ErrorHandling/README.md

 It was inspired by the [Chessie](https://github.com/fsprojects/Chessie) and [Cvdm.ErrorHandling](https://github.com/cmeeren/Cvdm.ErrorHandling) libraries.

-Supports both .NET Core and .NET Framework 4.6.1.
+Supports .NET Core, Fable & .NET Framework 4.6.1 and above.

 The documentation is available [here](https://demystifyfp.gitbook.io/fstoolkit-errorhandling).